Recently I had the pleasure of interviewing Becky Pallack, product manager for the Arizona Daily Star, about innovation in publishing.

 For more information and inspiration, check out the resources we’ve put together to help you.

-Here are a few of our top picks for learning and applying the lean framework.
+Here are a few of our top picks for learning more about innovation in publishing and applying the lean framework.

 - A great article about self-education and teaching yourself new concepts